ryukau/VSTPlugins/docs/manual/CubicPadSynth/CubicPadSynth_en.md

 ```

 ##### Invert
-Invert spectrum to make the maximum of absolute value to 0 and 0 to the maximum of absolute value.
+Invert spectrum to make the maximum of absolute value to 0, and 0 to the max-abs value.
 Signs are preserved.
 Phases aren't considered.

 ```
 maxRe = max(abs(spectrumRe))